-- --TBB-INCLUDE The directory where the TBB headers (e.g. tbb.h) are located.
+- TBB_ROOT The root directory where TBB is installed.
+Useful if TBB is installed in a non-standard location or cannot be located by Python for some other reason. - TBB_INCLUDE The directory where the TBB headers (e.g. tbb.h) are located.
+Useful if TBB is installed in a non-standard location or cannot be located by Python for some other reason. - TBB_LINK The directory where the TBB shared library (e.g. libtbb.so or libtbb.dylib) is located.
 Useful if TBB is installed in a non-standard location or cannot be located by Python for some other reason.
-Note that this information can also be provided using the environment variable TBB_ROOT.
-The options --TBB-INCLUDE and --TBB-LINK will take precedence over --TBB-ROOT if both are specified. - --TBB-LINK The directory where the TBB shared library (e.g. libtbb.so or libtbb.dylib) is located.
-Useful if TBB is installed in a non-standard location or cannot be located by Python for some other reason.
-Note that this information can also be provided using the environment variable TBB_ROOT.
-The options --TBB-INCLUDE and --TBB-LINK will take precedence over --TBB-ROOT if both are specified.